a2r3q6/Rankix/README.md

 Demo
 ====

-You must download the rankix.exe file to try this demo.
+You must [Download](https://github.com/shifarshifz/Rankix/releases/download/v0.1/rankix.exe) the rankix.exe file to try this demo.

 Suppose you've a directory full of movies and the path of the folder is **D:/Videos/Movies**